Red-Rapious/Genetic-Snake-AI/README.md

 [`game/snake.rs`:](libs/game/src/snake.rs)
 - `APPLE_COEFF`, the weight of apples compared to age in the definition of the fitness function.
 - `AGE_COEFF`, idem with age compared to apples.
+> Note: you can even play with the mathematical formula to compute the fitness function, defined towards the end of [`snake.rs`](libs/game/src/snake.rs).

 [`game-wasm/libs.rs`](libs/game-wasm/src/lib.rs)
 - The number of snakes trained at the same time.